jeffreykegler/old_kollos/notes/misc/strand.md

 * medials, which are those dotted rules which are neither predictions or completions.

-* penults, which are a special kind of medial, in which the dot is just before the last RHS symbol.

-If a dotted rule has the dot after a RHS symbol instance, the predecessor of that dotted rule is the dotted rule with the dot before that symbol instance -- in other words, with the dot one position earlier.
-If a dotted rule has the dot before a RHS symbol instance, the predecessor of that dotted rule is the dotted rule with the dot after that symbol instance -- other words, with the dot one position later.
-Predictions do not have predecessors and completions do not have successors.

 If `rule` is a rule, then

 * `Prediction(rule)` is the dotted rule which is its prediction; and